Cross-Model Evaluation Protocol · Review Signal

 ROUND 1 — FRAMEWORK AND SCOPE ONLY

 This is Round 1 of a multi-round independent evaluation.
-This round contains no assets, no evidence, and no data.
-It only defines the claim, the scope, the working definitions, and the evaluation request.
-Evidence and materials will follow in later rounds only after this framework is understood.
+This round contains no asset files, no evidence package, and no technical archive.
+It only defines the claim, the scope, the working definitions, the phase boundary, and the evaluation request.
+Evidence and materials should follow in later rounds only after this framework is understood.

 ---